KULeuven-MICAS/htvm/diana/docker/README.md

 * `Dockerfile.tvm`: Dockerfile that installs all dependencies for compiling and running `tvm-fork`.
 **Note:** this container image does *NOT* include the `tvm-fork` repository itself.
 * `Dockerfile.tutorial`: Dockerfile that installs extra dependencies on top of `Dockerfile.tvm` for running the tutorials in `/tvm-fork/diana/tutorial/`.
-It installs for example Diana's version of the `pulp-sdk` and an installation of the `pulp-riscv-gnu-toolchain`.
-Furthermore it installs `jupyterlab` for running jupyter notebooks in the web browser.
+It installs `jupyterlab` for running jupyter notebooks in the web browser.
 **Note:** this container image does *NOT* include the `tvm-fork` repository itself

 It should be possible to use both of these images with `docker` and `podman`.